nextcloud/documentation/admin_manual/configuration_files/big_file_upload_configuration.rst

 * Make sure that the latest version of PHP is installed
 * Disable user quotas, which makes them unlimited
-* Your temp file or partition has to be big enough to hold multiple parallel uploads from multiple users; e.g. if the max upload size is 10GB and the average number of users uploading at the same time is 100: temp space has to hold at least 10x100 GB
+* Your temp file or partition has to be big enough to hold multiple parallel uploads from multiple users; e.g. if the max upload size is 10 GB and the average number of users uploading at the same time is 100: temp space has to hold at least 10x100 GB